-The most significant (and in financial terms, material) of the above leases is the Residual Waste Treatment Facility in Dundee which, following the recent closure of Restenneth Landfill Site, will process all of Angus' non-recyclable waste.
+The most significant (and in financial terms, material) of the above leases is the Residual Waste Treatment Facility in Dundee which, following the closure of Restenneth Landfill Site, will process all of Angus' non-recyclable waste.
+Further detail on these leases can be found within Note 24 of Angus Council's 2018/19 Annual Accounts and may be accessed through this link.